 This table shows the slope and Pearson’s correlation results for two DNA-binding proteins, PU.1 and CTCF, and ASE for parent-child and parent-parent comparisons.

-Supplementary Files

 Supplementary File 1

-This Excel file contains results from our ‘collapsed’ and ‘expanded’ enrichment analyses for 708 categories from ENCODE, including the Fisher’s exact test odds ratios, p-values (original and Bonferroni-corrected), the number of allele-specific SNVs and accessible non-allele-specific SNVs found in each category.
+This Excel file contains results from our ‘collapsed’ and ‘expanded’ enrichment analyses for 708 categories from ENCODE, including the Fisher’s exact test odds ratios, p-values (original and Bonferroni-corrected), the number of allele-specific SNVs and accessible non-allele-specific (control) SNVs found in each category.
 The results for five gene element categories from GENCODE and 16 enhancer categories are also included.
 ‘NA’ is marked in categories where odds ratio cannot be calculated due to insufficient numbers in non-allele-specific SNVs.
 These are tabulated for ASB, ASE and allele-specific SNVs; the latter is the results for the combined number of ASB and ASE SNVs.

 Supplementary File 2

-This Excel file contains results from our ‘collapsed’ and ‘expanded’ enrichment analyses for the 19,257 autosomal protein-coding genes (HGNC symbols) from GENCODE, including the Fisher’s exact test odds ratios, p-values (original and Bonferroni-corrected), the number of allele-specific SNVs and accessible non-allele-specific SNVs found in the gene region and the promoter region (upstream 2500bp).
+This Excel file contains results from our ‘collapsed’ and ‘expanded’ enrichment analyses for the 19,257 autosomal protein-coding genes (HGNC symbols) from GENCODE, including the Fisher’s exact test odds ratios, p-values (original and Bonferroni-corrected), the number of allele-specific SNVs and accessible non-allele-specific (control) SNVs found in the gene region and the promoter region (upstream 2500bp).
 The results for housekeeping genes and 4 monoallelically-expressed gene categories are also included.
 ‘NA’ is marked in categories where odds ratio cannot be calculated due to insufficient numbers in non-allele-specific SNVs.
 These are tabulated for ASB, ASE and allele-specific SNVs; the latter is the combined number of ASB and ASE SNVs.
 Based on results in AS, we define enhancer regions that are “allele-specific” (Bonferroni p value ≤ 0.05, odds ratio ≥ 1.5), “balanced” (Bonferroni p value ≤ 0.05, odds ratio < 1.5) and “indeterminate”.

 Supplementary File 3

-This Excel file contains the ASB ‘collapsed’ and ‘expanded’ enrichment analyses in promoter regions for 44 TFs used in our database, including the Fisher’s exact test odds ratios, p-values (original, Bonferroni-corrected), the number of ASB SNVs, accessible non-allele-specific SNVs both found and not found in the gene region.
+This Excel file contains the ASB ‘collapsed’ and ‘expanded’ enrichment analyses in promoter regions for 44 TFs used in our database, including the Fisher’s exact test odds ratios, p-values (original, Bonferroni-corrected), the number of ASB SNVs, accessible non-allele-specific (control) SNVs both found and not found in the gene region.
 ASB SNVs for each TF are contributed by different individuals.
 If either of the parents in the CEU trio is involved, ASB SNVs for NA12878 are not included.
 Those TFs with only ASB SNVs from NA12878 are annotated ‘1’ under the column ‘NA12878 only’.
 ‘NA’ is marked in categories where odds ratio cannot be calculated due to insufficient numbers in any of the last three columns.

 Supplementary File 4